 The fact that luggage manufacturers make almost every bag either black or red is one of life’s great mysteries.
 Don’t let this deter you.
 Mark your bag with identification tags both outside and inside, and use your yellow AdventureWomen luggage tags.
 Bring TSA approved luggage locks to use, especially if you are storing luggage during a trip.

-Tip #5: Be Clever, Make Copies
+Tip #5: Be Clever, Make Copies of your Important Travel Documents

 In this age of smartphones, you can also put all your important information (passport and credit card numbers, passwords, driver’s license number, etc.) on a secure app on your smartphone, iPhone, iPad.
 Check out MyWallet, 1Password, and more.